ilikeurm1/School/README.md

 # School
-A place for me to put small scripts that i made for school.
+A place for ilikeurm1 to put small scripts that he made for school.
+Revised by his dad Certiman.